aaronbloomfield/ics/hws/hw-paranoia.md

 Pick two of the following scenarios.
 (If you answer more, we'll only grade the first two)

-- You are supporting an application for which the group that will be using it is not computer savvy at all.
-How do you ensure the application's security when they all have full access to edit and delete items in the system?
+- You were hired by the Pilgrim Pipeline Company to ensure their cybersecurity, including against ransomware attacks.
+However, the company does not have a culture of secure computer habits.
+How do you ensure the security of the company?
-- You manage a store during the covid-19 pandemic, and have to ensure the health and security of your employees.
+- You manage a store, and mask rules have been relaxed by the CDC.
+Those relaxed rules state that a fully vaccinated adult does not need to wear a mask.
+However, it's hard to tell who is fully vaccinated, and who is not vaccinated but resistant to wearing a mask.
+How do you protect your customers?
-- People are illegally disposing of chemicals into a recreational lake, and it's killing the fish and tainting the water supply.
+- You are in charge of the security for a home football game here at UVa -- assume that this is after the pandemic is fully over, and strangers can sit next to each other again.
-- You are in charge of ensuring that pilots on airplanes are kept safe and healthy during the covid-19 pandemic.
-Recall that airplanes circulate their air supply throughout the entire airplane throughout the flight, and SARS-CoV-2 (the virus that causes covid-19) is, apparently, airborne.
+- State U just won a basketball championship!
+Unlike UVa's win in 2019, there is expected to be violence and rioting by the student body.
+How do you ensure safety on campus?

 In addition, choose another scenario from everyday life that we haven't discussed in class.
 Your choice can be directly related to